sdlzhd/hexo-deployer-cos/README.md

 You can get the AppId, SecretId, SecretKey on your Tencent Cloud Console.

+## Release Notes

+Improved:
+1. The number of uploaded files has been optimized
+2. Better output

+Terrible:
+1. This has a problem with the output of the 'Deploy done: cos'
+2. Callback hell

 ## Opinions and suggestions

 You can commit your opinions and suggestions to Issues, or send mail to [hexo-deployer-cos@zhendong.li](mailto:hexo-deployer-cos@zhendong.li).